kalenjordan/custom-reports/README.md

 }
 ```

-You can also create clickable row values, and hide columns.
+You can also create clickable row values, hide columns and define alignment.
 Example;

 ```json
 {